glouppe/info8006-introduction-to-ai/lecture1.md

 # Environment types

-- *Fully observable* vs. **partially observable**
+*Fully observable* vs. **partially observable**
-    - Whether the agent sensors give access to the complete state of the environment, at each point in time.
+> Whether the agent sensors give access to the complete state of the environment, at each point in time.

-- *Deterministic* vs. **stochastic**
+*Deterministic* vs. **stochastic**
-    - Whether the next state of the environment is completely determined by the current state and the action executed by the agent.
+> Whether the next state of the environment is completely determined by the current state and the action executed by the agent.

-- *Episodic* vs. **sequential**
+*Episodic* vs. **sequential**
-    - Whether the agent's experience is divided into atomic independent episodes.
+> Whether the agent's experience is divided into atomic independent episodes.

-- *Static* vs. **dynamic**
+*Static* vs. **dynamic**
-    - Whether the environment can change, or the performance measure can change with time.
+> Whether the environment can change, or the performance measure can change with time.

+---

+class: middle

-- *Discrete* vs. **continuous**
+*Discrete* vs. **continuous**
-    - Whether the state of the environment, the time, the percepts or the actions are continuous.
+> Whether the state of the environment, the time, the percepts or the actions are continuous.

-- *Single agent* vs. **multi-agent**
+*Single agent* vs. **multi-agent**
-    - Whether the environment include several agents that may interact which each other.
+> Whether the environment include several agents that may interact which each other.

-- *Known* vs **unknown**
+*Known* vs **unknown**
-    - Reflects the agent's state of knowledge of the "law of physics" of the environment.
+> Reflects the agent's state of knowledge of the "law of physics" of the environment.

 ---